Tribal Healing Program

 Joining Royal Life Centers’ Tribal Program

-You can also expedite the admissions process by filling out the form below, which directly sends your information to Melissa in Tribal Healing department.
-In doing so, we will expedite the verification of your insurance so that she can start your entrance into our treatment program.
+You can also expedite the admissions process by filling out the form below, which directly sends your information to our admissions department.
+In doing so, we will expedite the verification of your insurance so that we can start your entrance into our treatment program.